Polydisperse polymer fractionation between phases: Results and Discussion

-Finally, we turn to the calculation of the overall phase diagram in Fig. 4.
-In Fig. 4(a), the overall phase diagram is projected to the surface $\chi(\phi_t,\bar{\phi})$, where $\phi_t$ corresponds to the total polymer volume fraction in each phase, $\phi_{tB}$ and $\phi_{tA}$, and $\bar{\phi}$ corresponds to the overall volume fraction of polymer added to solvent.
+So far, we have presented results at specified values of $\nu=0$ and $\nu=1$.
+Yet, our method can be efficiently applied to the full two-phase composition regime over all values of $\nu$.
+We turn to the calculation of the overall phase diagram in Fig.~\ref{Figure4}.
+In Fig.~\ref{Figure4}(a), the overall phase diagram is projected to the surface $\chi(\phi_t,\bar{\phi})$, where $\phi_t$ corresponds to the total polymer volume fraction in each phase, $\phi_{tB}$ and $\phi_{tA}$, and $\bar{\phi}$ corresponds to the overall volume fraction of polymer added to solvent.
 This surface plot embeds a lot of information, but it can be read as follows: (i) Draw a horizontal line corresponding to the overall volume fraction of polymer, $\bar{\phi}$. (ii) Find the intersection of the horizontal line with the corresponding value of $\chi$ on the left and right colored regions.
 The intersection in the left colored region gives the dilute phase $\phi_{tB}$, while the intersection on the right colored region gives the condensed phase volume fraction $\phi_{tA}$.
 The point where the two regions meet is the global critical point.

 For monodisperse samples at fixed $\chi$, the dilute and condensed phases have fixed composition regardless of the overall volume fraction of the polymer.
-Therefore, an ideal monodisperse sample would have contours on the $\chi$ surface that are nearly perfectly vertical, which is closely mirrored by the modified-Poisson sample displayed in Fig. 4(b).
+Therefore, an ideal monodisperse sample would have contours on the $\chi$ surface that are perfectly vertical, which is closely mirrored by the modified-Poisson sample displayed in Fig.~\ref{Figure4}(b).
 On the other hand, a shift in the bulk composition of the two phases with increasing overall polymer volume fraction corresponds to angled contours on the $\chi$ surface.
-The normally distributed sample exhibits some of this angled behavior in Fig. 4(a), which is comparatively more extreme for the bimodal and Flory-Schulz distributions in Fig, 4(c) and(d), respectively.
+The normally distributed sample exhibits some of this angled behavior in Fig.~\ref{Figure4}(a), which is comparatively more extreme for the bimodal and Flory-Schulz distributions in Fig.~\ref{Figure4}(c) and(d), respectively.
 The Flory-Schulz distribution again exhibits the greatest deviation relative to monodisperse behavior.
 The $\chi$-contours appear to be nearly at 45$^\circ$ on the dilute side of the $\chi(\phi_t, \bar{\phi})$ surface.
-As shown in Fig. S3, even the contours near the critical point are angled and intersect with the critical point for the Flory-Schulz distribution, which is not the case for other distributions.
-This unique feature is responsible for causing the apparent ``notch'' in the phase diagram near the apparent critical point in Fig. 3(d), even though this notch does not appear near the global critical point.